cyphercrescent/sepalsolver-doc/docs/source/Math.rst

 BesselK
 =======
    Description:
-       Computes the Bessel function of the second kind Kₙ(x).
+       Computes the Modified Bessel function of the second kind Kₙ(x).
        This method evaluates the exponentially scaled modified Bessel function for a given order and value.

        .. math::